mr-lovalova/datapipeline/README.md

 ## Configuration Files

-All project configuration lives under `config/datasets/<name>/` by default.
+All project configuration for a dataset lives under a single project root directory (for example `config/`), which contains `project.yaml` and its siblings.

 ### `project.yaml`